feifeiwww/20220726_Databricks_Demo_Transfer_Learning_with_MLflow/README.md

 * You may check your MLflow experiments results under the "Experiments" tab on the left, or inside of your notebook on the top under "Experiments".

-In addition, you could view the code directly from the `html_versin` folder.
+**4. In addition, you could view the code directly from the `html_versin` folder.
+Note: due to html Github display issue, please download the entire folder then open the html file, instead of download the individual files.